 After completing a postdoctoral project with Prof. David Montgomery in an area where fluid dynamics and plasma physics intersect, I was hired by the Naval Research Laboratory in Washington, DC, where I worked on various problems for the Navy, NASA, DOE, and others for 21 years.
 Among these projects were: molecular-scale simulations of shocks and detonations in solids, using massively parallel supercomputers (such as the Connection Machine—a new thing in those days); missile tracking algorithms; simulating turbulence; equation of state of deuterium; laser-plasma interactions; techniques for particle simulation of plasmas; hydrodynamic instabilities at interfaces; and design of laser fusion systems for energy production.

 I publish articles about science, the use of free software in scientific research, and, now and then, other things, at various publications and here on this website.
-I’m working on a book about the Julia language for No Starch Press, and with an agent on a proposal for a book about Emmy Noether and her Theorem.
+These days I don’t have much time for article writing, however, as I’m working on a book about the Julia language with No Starch Press, and a book about Emmy Noether and her Theorem with PublicAffairs.
 I recently gave a talk about that topic at the Universidad Nacional Autónoma de Honduras.
 Here is my book about scientific and technical graphics with gnuplot.

 I design and program information systems and websites for nonprofits in support of education and outreach in the arts and sciences, including the website of the Friends Arlington’s Planetarium; I also serve on their Board of Directors.

 The best way to get in touch with me is by email: email@example.com.

 A usually outdated version of my CV.